DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Abstract

 \section{Abstract}

 Large text-to-image models achieved a remarkable leap in the evolution of AI, enabling high-quality and diverse synthesis of images from a given text prompt.
 However, these models lack the ability to mimic the appearance of subjects in a given reference set and synthesize novel renditions of them in different contexts.
-In this work, we present a new approach for ``personalization'' of text-to-image diffusion models (specializing them to users' needs).
-Given as input just a few images of a subject, we fine-tune a pretrained text-to-image model (Imagen, although our method is not limited to a specific model) such that it learns to bind a unique identifier with that specific subject.
-Once the subject is embedded in the output domain of the model, the unique identifier can then be used to synthesize fully-novel photorealistic images of the subject contextualized in different scenes.
-By leveraging the semantic prior embedded in the model with a new autogenous class-specific prior preservation loss, our technique enables synthesizing the subject in diverse scenes, poses, views, and lighting conditions that do not appear in the reference images.
-We apply our technique to several previously-unassailable tasks, including subject recontextualization, text-guided view synthesis, appearance modification, and artistic rendering (all while preserving the subject's key features).
-Project page:~\url{https://dreambooth.github.io/}
+In this work, we present a new approach for ``personalization'' of text-to-image diffusion models.
+Given as input just a few images of a subject, we fine-tune a pretrained text-to-image model such that it learns to bind a unique identifier with that specific subject.
+Once the subject is embedded in the output domain of the model, the unique identifier can be used to synthesize novel photorealistic images of the subject contextualized in different scenes.
+By leveraging the semantic prior embedded in the model with a new autogenous class-specific prior preservation loss, our technique enables synthesizing the subject in diverse scenes, poses, views and lighting conditions that do not appear in the reference images.
+We apply our technique to several previously-unassailable tasks, including subject recontextualization, text-guided view synthesis, and artistic rendering, all while preserving the subject's key features.
+We also provide a new dataset and evaluation protocol for this new task of subject-driven generation.
+Project page:~ {\url{https://dreambooth.github.io/}}